pjgpetecodes/dotnet5pi/README.md

 # Setup PC for Remote Deployment and Debugging an Uno Application

-If you'd like to be able to write code on your PC and then Deploy and Debug that code directly on a Raspberry Pi, then I've create a one line script to set that up;
+If you'd like to be able to Create an Uno Platform Application on your PC and then Deploy and Debug that code directly on a Raspberry Pi, then I've create a one line script to set that up;

 ```
 curl --output remotedebugsetup_uno.bat https://raw.githubusercontent.com/pjgpetecodes/dotnet5pi/master/remotedebugsetup_uno.bat && remotedebugsetup_uno.bat